kjellmf/military-symbology-explorer/README.md

 See the explorer in action at [http://explorer.milsymb.net/](http://explorer.milsymb.net/).

+## For a similar experiment, check out https://github.com/kjellmf/sidc-picker and the live demo at https://kjellmf.github.io/sidc-picker/#/

 ### Warning.
 This project is currently going through a rewrite from ES5/Angular 1 to Typescript/Vue.

 How it works